OuyangWenyu/CatchmentAttributes/README.md

    Add Vector Layer", then choose the directory "LiMW_GIS 2015.gdb".
 The aim is to convert GliM to a raster form for processing.
 4. If we directly deal with the whole file, it will cost too much; now that we have shapefiles, it's a better choice to clip the whole file to a range.
-You can use "Vector overlay" -> "Extract/clip by extent" and chose an extent which overlay all target basins to clip.
-If it didn't work, you can use "Vector geometry" -> "Fix geometries" to fix it at first.
+But before clipping, we should use "Vector geometry" -> "Fix geometries" to fix it at first.
+Otherwise, it won't work.
+Then, you can use "Vector overlay" -> "Extract/clip by extent" and chose an extent which overlay all target basins to clip.
+You can name it as "glim_clip.shp".
 Remember all processed files are saved in the "GLIM" directory.
 5. Export GLiM to GeoTIFF format.
-First, we need to use "add unique value index field" for the "xx" field ("xx" is the geology type) of the glim fixed shapefile to get new "xxValue" number field and output "layer with index field" to "xx_index_field.shp"; then, we can rasterize "xx_index_field.shp" ("xxValue") to a geotiff file and name it "glim_clip_raster.tif"
+First, we need to use "Vector table" -> "add unique value index field" for the "xx" field ("xx" is the geology type) of "glim_clip.shp" to get new "xxValue" number field and output "layer with index field" to "xx_index_field.shp".
+Later we will rasterize this shp file and burn "xxValue" into raster value.
+But 0 will be ignore, so here we use "field calculator" (open attribute table, then toggle edit the table, choose "open field calculator" and "update existing filed", finally input: xxValue + 1) to add 1 to "xxValue".
+Then, we can rasterize ("Raster" -> "Conversion" -> "Rasterize (vector to raster)") "xx_index_field.shp" ("xxValue") to a geotiff file.
+Here set "Output raster size units" as "Georeferenced units".
+Two resolutions are 100.
+"Output extent" is set as "xx_index_field.shp".
+Finally, output "glim_clip_raster.tif"
 6. Run the following script:

 ```Shell